falkirks/panama/README.md

-# SPADE & CamFlow on Fedora
+# Panama

-This is a minimal configuration running CamFlow and SPADE using Fedora distribution.
+This is the source code of Panama.

 More information on [CamFlow](http://camflow.org/) and [SPADE](https://github.com/ashish-gehani/SPADE/wiki) are available online.